-Supplemental to the KYTC's public involvement efforts, the MPOs use their public involvement procedures in the development of their respective Metropolitan Transportation Plans (MTPs) and Transportation Improvement Programs (TIPs).
-All activity pursuant to development of projects in the MPOs' TIPs is considered a part of the STIP through "TIP revisions and relationship to the STIP" (23 CFR 450.328) and complies with (23 CFR 450.326) "Development and content of the transportation improvement program (TIP)."
-In addition, each MPO is required to develop a Public Participation Plan that defines reasonable opportunities for interested parties to be involved in the MPO transportation planning process as identified under (23 CFR 450.316).
-MPO documents are available electronically on the respective MPO's web pages, as well as being available upon request.
+The MPOs supplement the Cabinet's public involvement outreach efforts through their own public involvement procedures as part of the development of their respective Metropolitan Transportation Plans (MTPs) and Transportation Improvement Programs (TIPs).
+All activity pursuant to development of the MPOs' TIPs is considered part of the STIP and complies with (23 CFR 450.324), "Development and Content of the Transportation Improvement Program (TIP)."
+In addition, each MPO is required to develop a Public Participation Plan that defines reasonable opportunities for interested parties to be involved in the MPO transportation planning process.
+MPO documents are available electronically on the respective MPO's web pages, and available upon request.

-The MPOs hold meetings several times each year to continue to evaluate the metropolitan transportation system and to educate committee members about the metropolitan transportation planning process as well as current transportation projects and issues.
+The MPOs hold meetings several times each year to reevaluate the metropolitan transportation system to educate committee members about the metropolitan transportation planning process as well as current transportation projects and issues.
 The MPO members attend various civic meetings to discuss the metropolitan planning process and to solicit direct input from interested individuals and groups.
-The MPOs maintain minutes from committee meetings that are available upon request, and may be posted on the MPOs' webpages.
+The MPOs maintain minutes from committee meetings that are posted on the MPOs' webpage and available upon request.
 The MPOs periodically review this process to determine its effectiveness and revise as deemed appropriate.